Jake Hager: Personal life

 Hager resides in Tampa, Florida.
 He married Catalina White in December 2010.
 The couple met in FCW, where White wrestled under the name Saylor James.
 They have two children.
+They have since divorced.

-In March 2019, Hager released the first issue of his biographical comic book series, You Don't Know Jack: The Jake Hager Story, through publisher Squared Circle Comics.
+In March 2019, Hager released the first issue of his biographical comic book series, You Don't Know Jack: The Jake Hager Story, through the publisher of Squared Circle Comics.

+In August 2025, Hager revealed that he had founded his own trucking company called Haulin' Oates Trucking.

 On February 19, 2013, Hager was arrested in Gulfport, Mississippi, after a SmackDown taping.
 He was charged with driving under the influence and possession of marijuana.
 Hager was released from custody after the arrest and was ordered to appear in court on March 12, 2013.
 He was then scheduled to stand trial on June 25, 2013, in Mississippi.
 The marijuana charge was dismissed after he was fined $500, and sentenced to six months probation with his two-day jail sentence being suspended.